The highest decoration in the nation

 The Medal of Honor is awarded by the President, in the name of Congress, to a member of the armed forces who is prominently distinguished by gallantry and intrepidity, risking loss of life above and beyond the call of duty.

-Medals Awarded to US Army Soldiers
+Medals Awarded to Members of the US Army

-Medals Awarded to Members of US Navy
+Medals Awarded to Members of the US Navy

-Medals Awarded to US Marines
+Medals Awarded to Members of the US Marines Corps

-Medal Awarded to US Coast Guard
+Medal Awarded to Members of the US Coast Guard